 On Sunday, May 15, 2005, almost one hundred, eighty years to the day of its incorporation, the community honored and celebrated it’s re-opening and listing as a historic place.

-In 2006, the Montezuma Historical Society was formed, with its home located at the Historic Mentz Church on Mentz Church and McDonald Roads in the Town of Montezuma. (see map here.)
+In 2006, the Montezuma Historical Society was formed, with its home located at the Historic Mentz Church on Mentz Church and McDonald Roads in the Town of Montezuma.
 A new historic roadside marker was generously funded by the William G. Pomeroy Foundation in 2012.
 A special dedication was held on Path Through History Weekend, June 2, 2013.

-Monthly board business meetings are held on the second Thursday of each month at 5:30 PM at the Montezuma Town Hall.
+Monthly board business meetings are held monthly at the Montezuma Town Hall.
 Our meetings are open to any member who would like to attend.
 All the work of the Society is strictly volunteer-driven and is done by various committees.
-The Society depends on contributions of both time and money through our membership, others who are interested and in fundraising to help preserve the town’s rich history.
+The Historical Society depends on contributions of both time and money through our membership, others who are interested, and in fundraising to help preserve the town’s rich history.
 If you are a member and are interested in attending our business meetings, serving on the Board or on a committee, please contact us.

-President – Mellony Carner; Lori Fletcher – Vice President; Kathleen Shaw Decker – Treasurer; Secretary – Cheryl Longyear; Trustees – Bunny and Paul Baker, Jim Decker, Carol Fordyce, Shirley Gillmore, Pat Glimpse, Kathy Longyear, Stan Longyear.
+President – Mellony Carner; Lori Fletcher – Vice President; Kathleen Shaw Decker – Treasurer; Secretary – Cheryl Longyear; Trustees – Bunny and Paul Baker, Jim Decker, Carol Fordyce, Shirley Gillmore, Kathy Longyear, Stan Longyear.

-The board has completed a three-year Strategic Plan with the help of funding received from the Erie Canalway National Heritage Corridor to chart a course for organizational development and sustainability.
+The board completed a three-year Strategic Plan with the help of funding received from the Erie Canalway National Heritage Corridor to chart a course for organizational development and sustainability.
 The purpose is to facilitate the continued preservation, interpretation, and enhancement of significant canal sites and historic properties in Montezuma.
 Pictured on the left are MHS Board members plotting out our priorities with Consultant, Sally Treanor